heartshare/backup-script-1/README.md

 ./backup-script install test-backup
 ```

-5. Initialize the borg-backup repository:
+5. Run the following command to initialize the borg-backup repository:
 ```sh
 test-backup init
 ```